TheRealAnonymous008/quartz/content/details/psychology/interaction/Communication.md

 		* *Assumptive questions* are when you have some knowledge and can make an assumption to confirm that knowledge with a question or statement.
 They can be used to bypass conversation stoppers.

 # Nonverbal Communication
+* We can use pretexts to elicit the emotions we want with the person we are communicating with.
+* The key is to have a grasp on the emotions that we display to others, and conversely to react to the emotions displayed by others.
+* Emotional reactions cause nonverbal responses as seen in nonverbal cues.
+* If you create an emotion, or you cause the target to express that emotion, you can leave the target feeling that emotion.

+* A **baseline** is the emotional content you see being displayed at the moment you start observing.
+	* *The baseline is not the person's personality, it is focused on the emotional content displayed at the moment.*
+	* It is not the mere presence or absence of behaviors, such as gaze aversion or fidgeting, that indicates lying.
+Rather, *it is how these nonverbal cues change over time from a person's baseline* and how they combine with the individual's words.
+And, when just the behavioral cues from these sources are considered, they accurately differentiate between lying and truth telling.
+	* Approach each situation without using preconceived judgments, even if you're approaching a target you've interacted with before

+* *Consider some rules for body language*
+	* *Focus on the What -- not the Why*.
+Don't make connections between the what and why without having all the information.
+	* *Examine the Clusters*.
+Do not focus on one cue, use context and other cues to derive the subtext.
+	* *Look for congruence* specifically between verbal and nonverbal communication.
+	* *Pay attention to the Context*.
+Without context, you may misread the nonverbal cues.
+Ask how people usually act in a particular context.

+## Emotional Responses
+* *Anger*
+	* Tense, tight, ready to fight.
+	* Attempting to make themselves larger.
+	* Eyes are wide open with the brows furrowed.
+	* Glaring eyes
+* *Disgust*
+	* The person is attempting to turn away from the thing causing disgust
+	* Repulsed or lack of interest
+* *Contempt*
+	* A sense of moral superiority.
+	* Puffing up and appearing bigger. or aggressive.
+	* A smirk or a smile, usually unilateral (i.e., one side raised).
+	* Raise of the chin as if looking down on someone.
+* *Fear*
+	* Eyes wide open; Heightened senses ready to flee
+	* Tension of the body; An audible gasp of air.
+	* A startled expression or reaction.
+	* The mouth opens in an "eek" expression as if bracing oneself.
+* *Surprise*
+	* Eyes are wide open
+	* Body tenses
+	* The mouth opens in an "Ohh" shape as if catching one's breath in shock.
+	* Alternatively, the person may cover their mouth
+	* Head leaning back with raised expressions.
+* *Sadness*
+	* Corners of the mouth turning down
+	* Eyelids drooping
+	* Eyebrows coming together and going  up.
+	* The person becomes smaller / the opposite of confident
+	* The person seeks comfort (i.e., holding themselves).
+	* Blocking of the eyes, as if to hide tears.
+* *Happiness*
+	* A genuine smile -- one where crows feet are obvious.
+	* A confident posture and stance.
+The person appears bigger.
+	* Open and frontal displays.
+	* A sense of bounciness

 # Links
 * [[Persuasion]]